 - Up-front Investment- some payroll software comes with a hefty price tag.
 Annual fees are something to take into consideration too when evaluating overall cost.

 - Learning curve- DIY software can be complex and the learning curve could be steep.

 - Time savings- You save a lot of time in comparison to manual methods and payroll software.

-- Cost effective- Payroll Services are cost effective for many companies after you add up the software costs and the staff costs to run it.
+- Cost-effective- Payroll Services are cost-effective for many companies after you add up the software costs and the staff costs to run it.

-- Accuracy Guaranteed- Payroll services often guarantee accuracy of their payroll processing which reduces your liability for mistakes.
+- Accuracy Guaranteed- Payroll services often guarantee the accuracy of their payroll processing which reduces your liability for mistakes.

 Payroll Service Cons

 - Cost- Payroll Services often cost more than payroll software methods

 - Less nimble- You don’t have access to as much data as you want when you want it.

 - Less control- you sign up for a service with set offerings.